marcpriestley/DBrief/replit.md

   - Updates backend via updateUserStreak in daily-scores endpoint
   - Frontend animation triggers on streak increment with framer-motion
 - **Auto-Sync Behavior**:
-  - Automatic Oura sync disabled for today's date
+  - Automatic Oura sync enabled when opening the app
+  - Oura metrics (Sleep Quality, Readiness) auto-populate for today
+  - Manual metrics (Happiness, Productivity, Energy, Nutrition) start blank for today
-  - Sync Oura button hidden when viewing current day
+  - Sync Oura button always available for manual refresh
-  - Manual sync available for past dates only
-  - Ensures today's scores remain blank until user manually inputs them
+  - Once any score is saved (manual or auto), it persists for that date
 - **Analytics Filtering**:
   - Trends page filters out scores where isAutoSynced === true
   - Charts and statistics show only user-input data